-- (1) Copyright in a work is infringed by a person who, without the licence of the copyright owner - (a) makes; - (b) imports into Jersey; - (c) possesses in the course of a business; or - (d) sells or lets for hire, or offers or exposes for sale or hire,
+(1) Copyright in a work is infringed by a person who, without the licence of the copyright owner -

-(2) Copyright in a work is infringed by a person who without the licence of the copyright owner transmits the work by means of a telecommunications system (otherwise than by communication to the public), knowing or having reason to believe that infringing copies of the work will be made by means of the reception of the transmission in Jersey or elsewhere.
+- (a) makes; - (b) imports into Jersey; - (c) possesses in the course of a business; or - (d) sells or lets for hire, or offers or exposes for sale or hire, - an article specifically designed or adapted for making copies of that work, knowing or having reason to believe that it is to be used to make infringing copies. - (2) Copyright in a work is infringed by a person who without the licence of the copyright owner transmits the work by means of a telecommunications system (otherwise than by communication to the public), knowing or having reason to believe that infringing copies of the work will be made by means of the reception of the transmission in Jersey or elsewhere.